Austrian Space Forum: Vertical treadmill facility

-This reduced gravity simulator is a European Space Agency (ESA) Ground-Based Facility operated by the Austrian Space Forum.
+This reduced gravity simulator is a European Space Agency (ESA) ground-based facility operated by the Austrian Space Forum.
 Originally located at Envihab in operation with the German Aerospace Center DLR, it was used for a movement in low gravity study in 2017.
 Introduced to ÖWF in 2024, with reserve astronaut Dr. Carmen Possnig, it is the first ESA-designated Ground-Based Facility in Austria.
-It serves as a unique research platform for investigating human movement and physiological responses in partial or zero-gravity environments, such as those encountered on the Moon, Mars, or aboard the International Space Station (ISS).
+It serves as a unique research platform for investigating human movement and physiological responses in partial or zero-gravity environments, such as those encountered on the Moon, Mars, or the International Space Station (ISS).

-The Vertical Treadmill simulates reduced gravity conditions by suspending a test subject horizontally using a harness and pulley system, then applying a variable pull-down force perpendicular to the vertical treadmill surface.
+The vertical treadmill simulates reduced gravity conditions by suspending a test subject horizontally using a harness and pulley system, then applying a variable pull-down force perpendicular to the vertical treadmill surface.
 This approach allows researchers to emulate gravity levels from 0 to 1g, making it suitable for studying hypo-gravity locomotion and the physiological impacts of space environments.
 The treadmill itself can operate at speeds ranging from 0 to 20 km/h and supports subjects weighing up to 110 kg.
 The entire facility has a mass of 703 kg, including a 450 kg treadmill rack, and is rated for use in parabolic flight campaigns.